-- The interval scale is preferred to nominal scale or ordinal scale because the latter two are qualitative scales; and the interval scale is quantitative in the sense that it can quantify the difference between values.
+- The interval scale is preferred to nominal scale or ordinal scale because the latter two are qualitative scales.
+The interval scale is quantitative in the sense that it can quantify the difference between values.

-- You can subtract values between two variables that helps understand the difference between 2 variables.
+- You can subtract values between two variables that help understand the difference between two variables.

-- The interval scale allows to calculate the mean and median of variables.
+- Interval measurement allows you to calculate the mean and median of variables.

-- This is a preferred scale in statistics because you can assign a numerical value to any arbitrary assessment such as feelings or different calendar types like Gregorian, Aztecan, or Buddhist calendars where the variable inputs are the same metrics.
+- This is a preferred scale in statistics because you can assign a numerical value to any arbitrary assessment, such as feelings and sentiments.

 Interval scale examples

-One of the most commonly used interval scale question, the question is arranged in a 5 point Likert Scale question where the each emotion is denoted with a number and the variables range from extremely dissatisfied to extremely satisfied.
+One of the most commonly used interval scale questions is arranged on a five-point Likert Scale question, where each emotion is denoted with a number, and the variables range from extremely dissatisfied to extremely satisfied.

 Net Promoter Score (NPS)

-In this interval question, the question is asked using a Net Promoter Score (NPS) question where the respondents reply on a scale of 1-10 how likely they are to refer a company/product/service to a peer and in aids in calculating how happy a customer is or not.
+In a Net Promoter Score (NPS) question, the respondents reply on a scale of 1-10 rating how likely they are to refer a company/product/service to a peer.

 Bipolar Matrix Table